-The Model 720 will not proceed to a running condition until it is allowed to stabilize.
-At power-on, the stabilization time is approximately 10 seconds.
+The model 812 will not proceed to a running condition until it is allowed to stabilize.
+At power-on, with the polarization voltage set to 200V or 28V, the stabilization time is approximately 45 seconds.
+With the polarization voltage set to 0V, the stabilization time is approximately 10 seconds.
 A shorter stabilization time is also invoked when certain settings (Weighting, Detector, etc.) are changed.
-The Larson•Davis ADP018 should be substituted for the 3/8" microphone when performing electrical tests on the Model 720.